-A running theme in our work is the inclusion of aircraft in-situ measurements and numerical models including fully coupled models like WRF, and manually written models from a set of equations for droplet growth or the development of buoyancy.
+A running theme in our work is the inclusion of in-situ measurements and numerical models including fully coupled models like WRF, and manually written models from a set of equations for droplet growth or the development of buoyancy.

 DOMEX: Dynamics of Orographic Convection

 Orographic convection refers to a developing buoyant flow that is initiated by a mountain or raised topography.
 In this case, the buoyant flow results in beautiful tropical clouds, and the raised topography is the island of Dominica in the Caribbean.
 The dynamics of orographic convection varies from thermally forced to mechanically forced convection, strongly dependant on the strength of the low level wind speed.

 Watson, C. D., R. B. Smith, and A. D. Nugent, 2015: Processes controlling precipitation in shallow, orographic, trade-wind convection.
 J. Atmos.
 Sci., 72, 3051–3072. (doi: http://dx.doi.org/10.1175/JAS-D-14-0333.1)

 Nugent, A. D., and R. B. Smith, 2014: Initiating convection in an inhomogeneous layer by uniform ascent.
 J. Atmos.
 Sci., 71, 4597–4610. (doi: http://dx.doi.org/10.1175/JAS-D-14-0089.1)